achall36/RoxvilleRooster.github.io/savage_hap_leonard.md

 Being a Savage Worlds gamer
 ---------------------------
 ---------------------------
 When I came back to tabletop role-playing games in my early forties, I soon found Savage Worlds (after an initial foray into Pathfinder).
-Savage Worlds is my system of choice nowadays because it so versatile and fast.
-There is also enough crunch in the rules to satisfy my need and tastes.
+Savage Worlds is my system of choice nowadays because it is versatile and fast.
+There is also enough crunch in the rules to satisfy my old-schooly wants.

 Savage Worlds and Joe Lansdale
 ------------------------------
-In 2015, Pinnacle Entertainment Group came out with the East Texas University setting, which is like a mash up where Buffy, Miskatonic, and Blue Mountain State meet in Lansdale country.
+In 2015, Pinnacle Entertainment Group came out with the East Texas University setting, which is a mash up where Buffy the Vampire Slayer, Miskatonic University, and Blue Mountain State meet in Lansdale country.
 There is even a building named after Lansdale on the ETU campus.

-The horror in the Hap and Leonard books is not supernatural, unlike Lansdale's other more straight ahead horror tales like Dead in the West.
-In Hap and Leonard, the horror that the author uses is so effective because it is man-made, unnerving, mundane but inhuman.
+Unlike the supernatureal horror in the ETU setting, the horror in the Hap and Leonard books is muggle horror and it is efective because it is man-made, unnerving, mundane yet inhuman.

-Bet that as it may, Hap and Leonard reside in the fictional town of LaBorde, Texas and that can easily be situated the fictitious university town of Pinebox.
+Hap and Leonard reside in the fictional town of LaBorde, Texas and that can easily be situated the fictitious university town of Pinebox.
 You can easily find a reason for Hap and Leonard to arrive in Pinebox.
 They have served as security guards at a chicken processing plant before, so maybe they can do a stint as campus police.

 As far as the timelines are concerned, do not sweat it.
 Hap and Leonard were very active in the late 80s but the latest novel, Honkytonk Samurai, is set in the 2010s or so (there is a reference to a character making a video using a tablet).
 Tecnology seldom plays a big factor in the Hap and Leonard oeuvre.
+I am not sure Joe Lansdale is too fussy when the stories are actually, as long as the vibe is right.

 Character spotlights
 ---------------------